pyshcx/volumetracking/README.md

-Here's a sample `README.md` file for your volume control project using hand tracking:

 # Hand Tracking Volume Controller 🎛️✋

 This project implements a volume control system using hand tracking with OpenCV and MediaPipe.
 The program captures real-time video from your webcam, detects the position of your thumb and index finger, and adjusts the system volume based on the distance between them.